Services2025-09-17T20:49:30-04:00

 For further information, visit the Canada Revenue Agency HST Information Page.
 Or call 1-800-959-5525.

-The cost to register your business is $60, search requests are an extra $12 to $26 depending on the types of records you want to include in the search.
+The cost to register your business through the Ontario Business Registry is $60 – $80, search requests are an extra $12 to $26 depending on the types of records you want to include in the search.

 Under the Business Names Act of Ontario, the following business types must register: